-Posh gave us megabucks for George Boyd, then sent us packing from the League Cup when we first actually met; a 4-3 thriller the result in August 2011.
-We also traded blows during the 2013-4 League One campaign too, but it doesn’t look as if Posh will be falling into League Two any time soon.
-That’ll explain why it took a chance FA Cup Round One draw to pair us together once again in late 2019.
+Peterborough United gave us megabucks for George Boyd, then sent us packing out of the League Cup when actually first met in proper game; a 4-3 thriller being the result in August 2011.
+We also traded blows during the 2013-4 League One campaign too.
+Now, however, doesn’t look as if Posh will drop into League Two any time soon.
+That’ll explain why it took a chance FA Cup Round One draw to pair us together yet again in late 2019.

 Players For Us... and Them

 Main North Stand

 For wheelchair users, there are spaces available in the Main North Stand with the rest of the travelling support.
 Carers can expect a free ticket too.
 Posh also try to ensure that an ambulant disabled fan is given access to the seating nearest an entrance/exit if needed.

 There are facilities for supporters with a visual impairment, which are available from the club’s main reception on matchdays.